 Smoked Pork Butt Recipe

 You’re going to need a good quality smoker.
-We recommend you to take a look at the best smoker guide and choose by yourself.
-It takes about 10 hours to smoke a 10 pound pork butt.
+We recommend you to take a look at the best smoker guide or alternatively look into purchasing a grill and smoker combo.
+It takes about 10 hours to smoke a 10-pound pork butt.
 Put the pork butt in the cooking chamber when the smoker reaches the temperature of 270°F and is producing clean smoke

 When three hours have passed, open the smoker and add sprinkles of water so that it cools down a little.
 Let the cooking continue for another five hours, check and sprinkle some water on the pork butt once every hour.
 The piece of meat will shrink slowly, the bark that will form on top of the fat layer will then split.
 When that happens, it’s ready to wrap.

 After eight hours, the pork butt is ready to be wrapped in aluminium foil.
 Follow this guide to wrap the meat in the foil.
 After wrapping it, place it in the smoker to cook for one more hour at 270°F. After that increase the temperature to 295°F for the last hour.

 Even after 10 hours inside the smoker, it is important to remember that the pork butt will continue to cook for a little more while.
 Leave the wrapped pork butt to rest for an hour at room temperature before serving.

 How to Serve?

 Now you may unwrap the pork butt carefully.
 Do not let the juice trapped inside the foil to spill out.
 You should pour the juices back on the pork.
 Shred the meat with your fingers.
 Take the bone out, which will slide out easily.
 You may also remove the pieces of fat before serving.